basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leave sin the tree of that scale (there are o(1M) leaves to the tree overall).
 However, the range checks will try and resolve more (as they are constrained by the range) - this will be the multiple of `ttaaefs_maxresults` and `ttaaefs_ranegboost`.

-The max results, the range boost can be updated at run-time via the `remote_console`.
-Individual checks can also be prompted by the console to be unr in addition to the scheduled checks.

 It is normally preferable to under-configure the schedule.
 When over-configuring the schedule, i.e. setting too much repair work than capacity of the cluster allows, there are protections to queue those schedule items there is no capacity to serve, and proactively cancel items once the manager falls behind in the schedule.
 However, those cancellations will reset range_checks and so may delay the overall time to recover.

-It is possible to enhance the speed of recovery when there is capacity by manually requesting additional checks, or by temporarily overriding `ttaaefs_maxresults` and/or `ttaaefs_ranegboost`.
+It is possible to enhance the speed of recovery when there is capacity by manually requesting additional checks, or by temporarily overriding `ttaaefs_maxresults` and/or `ttaaefs_rangeboost`.

+In a cluster with 1bn keys, under a steady load including 2K PUTs per second, relative timings to complete different sync checks (assuming there exists a delta):

+- all_sync 150s - 200s;

+- day_sync 20s - 30s;

+- hour_sync 2s - 5s;

+- range_sync (depends on how recent the low point in the modified range is).

+Timings will vary depending on the total number of keys in the cluster, the rate of changes, the size of the delta and the precise hardware used.
+Full-sync repairs tend to be relatively demanding of CPU (rather than disk I/O), so available CPU capacity is important.

 ### Configure work queues